Yisusdev2005/Installation-of-Vosk-speech-recognition-model-in-kdenlive-Any-Language-/README.md

 > https://alphacephei.com/vosk/models

 # Second Step
-Open Kdenlive and go to the bar at the bottom of the screen under “Project” and click there:
+Open Kdenlive and go to the bar at the bottom of the screen under `Project` and click there:
 > Project ‣ Subtitle ‣ Add Subtitle ‣ Voice recognition

 <img src="https://github.com/Yisusdev2005/Installation-of-Vosk-speech-recognition-model-in-kdenlive-Any-Language-/blob/main/1.jpeg" width="80%"/>